OpenRailAssociation/technical-committee/project-handbook/security.md

 # Establish security best practices

-OpenRail projects are requested to follow security best practices.
+OpenRail projects are supposed to follow security best practices.
 Especially projects from Incubation Stage 2 onwards must follow these to ensure that users can trust them.

 Some best practices are technical, others rather relate to communication and documentation.
-We are aware that opinions may differ on the selection and priority of certain criteria, but this document defines a baseline which the OpenRail projects agree on.
+We are aware that there can be different perspectives on the selection and priority of certain criteria, but this document defines a baseline which the OpenRail projects agree on.

 ## Vulnerability management of dependencies